Skip to main content

 Path A — prompt a raw model.
 Paste the recipe above into Seedance 2.0, Veo 3 or Sora 2 with your selfie.
 Seedance is the one prompt-sharing communities credit most for this look.
 Expect to iterate — the failure mode is footage that comes back too clean, so push the camcorder language harder.
 (See the Seedance 2.0 Prompt Guide for the framework.)

 Path B — tap the template.
 A Day in Seoul is Path A with the prompt already written and the tells pre-baked.
 Upload the selfie, generate, and it hands back the timestamp/grain/handheld-shake/faded-color clip in a couple of minutes.
-First video free, then credits — no subscription, credits never expire.
+100 credits (about $5.99), no subscription, credits never expire.

 A Day in Seoul — Start Here

 The 2000s-camcorder 'day in the life' from one selfie: faded color, sensor noise, autofocus hunting and handheld shake baked in.
 No filming, no prompt to write.
-First video free.
+100 credits (about $5.99).

 Try It